You can contact us by:

 Visit the Fair Work Commission’s website for information on the following topics:

-Organisations’ rules – Every registered organisation must have rules that meet both member and FWC requirements.
+Organisations’ rules External link (opens in new window) – Every registered organisation must have rules that meet both member and FWC requirements.
 Find information on requirements and training.
 Changing rules -The FWC must approve any changes to an organisation’s rules.
 Learn how to apply for a change and access forms and contact details.

-Find recognised state associations – Some state registered associations seek federal recognition so they can operate in the national industrial system.
+Find recognised state associations External link (opens in new window) – Some state registered associations seek federal recognition so they can operate in the national industrial system.
 Find state registered associations, including transitionally recognised associations and recognised state-registered associations, on the FWC’s website.